 If you’ve been considering buying a new Kia, you’re probably aware of the generous Kia factory warranty coverage that this brand offers.
-Kia is famous for its 10-year/10,000-mile powertrain warranty, and its basic new-vehicle warranty, at 5 years/60,000 miles, surpasses even many luxury brands.
+Kia is famous for its 10-year/10,000-mile powertrain warranty, and its 5-year/60,000-mile basic new-vehicle warranty that even surpasses many luxury brands.

 Kia’s 10-year/100,000-mile powertrain warranty covers the engine, transmission, and driveline components such as the front-wheel drive used on most Kia models, the rear-wheel drive on the Stinger sport sedan, and the all-wheel drive available on the Stinger and Kia SUVs like the new Telluride.

 Here’s something critical to keep in mind: Kia’s 10-year/100,000-mile powertrain warranty applies only to the vehicle’s original owner.
 If you buy your Kia used, the powertrain coverage drops to 5 years/60,000 miles from the date the car was first put into service.
 As an example, if you buy a Kia that’s 3 years old and has 36,000 miles on it, you’ll have 2 years/24,000 miles remaining on the powertrain warranty.

 That’s still very good, but if you plan to keep the car longer than that, an extended warranty might be right for you.

 If you’re buying a used Kia from a dealership, you will likely be considering a Kia Certified Pre-Owned vehicle.
 For these, Kia offers a range of extended warranty plans under the Kia Distinction Vehicle Protection Plan brand.
 The program includes Kia models that are less than 5 years old and with less than 60,000 miles, but vehicles meeting those criteria are not automatically eligible.